top of page

 +34 910 09 73 55

-Great little Taberna with a large selection of drinks and food.
-Outside seating is available and the interior is an eclectic fusion of old and new that works really well.
-The food quality is excellent and priced well.
+This is a tremendous little Taberna with many drinks and food.
+Outside seating is available, and the interior is an eclectic fusion of old and new that works well.
+The food quality is excellent, and the prices are reasonable.

 CERVECERÍA EL DIARIO